luciacepria/triviapp/README.md

 Users also have a `?` button at the top-left corner of the page offering help in a pop-up dialog.

-## Contributing
+## 🤝 Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+✅ Please make sure to update tests as appropriate.

-Please make sure any sensitive information is not published, such as API keys or mock data containing real information.
+🔒 Please make sure any sensitive information is not published, such as API keys or mock data containing real information.

-If you have any question or would like some input on any topic regarding the project, do not hesitate in opening an issue for other contributors to discuss it.
+🗣️ If you have any question or would like some input on any topic regarding the project, do not hesitate in opening an issue for other contributors to discuss it.

 For full guidelines on contribution, please see the [contribution guidelines](/CONTRIBUTING.md).
 Make sure to follow the [code of conduct](/CODE_OF_CONDUCT.md) in every interaction with other contributors of the project.

-## Roadmap
+## 🗺️ Roadmap
 New ideas for the development of the application are listed here.
 More will be added as time goes by:

-- LLM API service integration
 - Multiple choice gamemode
-- Countdown mode
-- More complex game modes
+- More complex game modes (create an issue)
+- Improve question generation
+- Add players and score
+- Multiplayer

 If you want to work on any of these, feel free to open issues to gather input and contribute.

-## License
+## 📄 License

 [GPL](/LICENSE)